shivaba56/two-tier-app-using-python/README.md

 # two-tier-app-using-python
-this a small python app using mysql, html and css
+will update everyig this a small python app using mysql, html and css